Concepting with stock photography — by Michel Loiselle

 Of course this is a whole new look at duets.
 The mom and daughter team could be used for parties, events, office gags, etc. A conceptual photo can generate so many different feelings and ideas.

 This image, Barbed Wire Life – from the Colors collection does the same thing.
 An ideal candidate for editorial tie-ins like for a prison life feature article.
 That’s why creatives and business professionals come back to conceptual imagery for their special projects.

-If we were to add the cancer logo to this Boxing Gloves image, it would make it stronger.
-We don’t need to be complicated.
-Some photos are so visual, your mind takes milliseconds to decipher the message.
+This image is powerful on its own, but when we add the cancer logo to this Boxing Gloves image, it makes it stronger.
+No words needed here!
+We don’t have to be complicated.
+Some photos are so visual and poweful, your mind takes milliseconds to decipher the message.

 No matter how you look at this “flags” lineup, it’s a striking example of a conceptual image that demands attention.
 Here are possible scenarios that the concept can communicate.